 While some cakes need to be stored in the fridge, frosting-free cakes and those topped with ganache or buttercream will be fine for up to three days stored in an airtight container on the counter.

-Think about it: This leafy green herb grows just fine on a sunny window sill, so why could it possibly also thrive in an ice box?
-After trimming off its ends, store this flavorful plant in a glass or mason jar filled with fresh water where it will thrive until it's ready to be used.
+Think about it: This leafy green herb grows just fine on a sunny window sill, so why could it possibly also thrive in an icebox?
+After trimming off its ends, store this flavorful plant in a glass or mason jar filled with fresh water, where it will thrive until it's ready to be used.

-Watermelon, cantaloupe, and honeydew are all filled to the brim with antioxidants like vitamin C, zeaxanthin, lycopene and beta-carotene which neutralizes cell-damaging free radicals.
+Watermelon, cantaloupe, and honeydew are all filled to the brim with antioxidants like vitamin C, zeaxanthin, lycopene, and beta-carotene, which neutralizes cell-damaging free radicals.
 To preserve these health-protective nutrients, store melons whole—as opposed to sliced—on your kitchen counter.
 Chilly air will break down their delicate antioxidants.

 Allow peaches, apricots, nectarines, and plums to ripen at room temperature.
 Once they're soft and ripe, you can store them in your refrigerator for up to three days.

 Java lovers, listen up!
 If you're currently storing your grounds or beans in the refrigerator or freezer, relocate them to a pantry stat!
 The fridge creates condensation that can alter the flavor of your favorite brew.
 The best way to store coffee is in an airtight container at room temperature.